 About

-Since 2016, my work has been focused on the intangible stories that make up who we are and help us make sense of the world.
+Since 2016, my work has focused on the intangible stories that make up who we are and help us make sense of the world.
 I am very interested in the ability we possess to construct, deconstruct, and reconstruct our worldview and ideas of self, based on our experiences or external factors outside of our control.

 I use a variety of mediums including metal, plaster, wood, and fabric.
 There is a direct correlation between the materials and scale of my work and the fact that I am working in Korea on a year-to-year basis.
 The work needs to be either small enough to fit in a suitcase or be able to fold up into a more manageable size if a sudden move is required.